thinesjs/clipboardflow/README.md

 ## Known Issues

-1. Ionic Storage bug - A reload is necessary for the API to function corrently after logging in
+1. Ionic Storage bug - A reload is necessary for the API to function corrently after logging in.
+2. Refresh Token - No refresh token endpoint, token is only valid for 60mins.
+TEMP FIX: logout (/logout) and login again.

 ## License